Have you ever heard of the Burj Al Arab in Dubai? If you haven’t, let me introduce you to the world’s so-called 7-star hotel.

-My Failed Attempt to Enter the Burj Al Arab
+My Failed Attempt to Enter the Burj Al Arab, Dubai

-The Burj Al Arab’s business is built around providing utmost luxury, world-class service, exclusivity, and privacy.
+The Burj Al Arab’s experience is all about luxury, world-class service, exclusivity, and privacy.
 I knew about the luxury and the world-class service, but I learned about the other two a bit too late.

-It was during my visit to Dubai that I discovered that I couldn’t just show up at the Burj Al Arab, casually walk onto its premises, and gawk at its magnificence!
+It was during my visit to Dubai that I discovered that people couldn’t just show up at the Burj Al Arab, casually walk onto its premises, and explore.

 Yeah, I actually thought I could do that.

-It is through my attempt of entering the Burj Al Arab on foot that I learned that I didn’t have to spend 1,800 USD a night to walk through its marvelous lobby.
+It is through my attempt in entering the Burj Al Arab on foot that I learned that people don’t have to spend 1,800 USD a night to walk through its marvelous lobby.

 There are other ways to enter the 7-star Burj Al Arab without booking a room.
 And apparently, seasoned tourists to Dubai know all about it.
-But in case you don’t happen to know yet, let me share these juicy travel Dubai tips:
+In case you don’t know yet, let me share these juicy travel Dubai tips:

 Here are 4 ways to enter Burj Al Arab Hotel Dubai without booking a room: